John Templeton: Personal life

 Templeton married Judith Folk in 1937, and the couple had three children: John, Anne, and Christopher.
 Judith Templeton died in February 1951 in a motorbike accident.
 He remarried, to Irene Reynolds Butler in 1958; she died in 1993.
 A Christian, he was a lifelong member of the Presbyterian Church.
 He served as an elder of the First Presbyterian Church of Englewood (Englewood, New Jersey).
 He was a trustee on the board of Princeton Theological Seminary, the largest Presbyterian seminary, for 42 years and served as its chair for 12 years.

 In 1964, Templeton renounced his US citizenship, which some sources claim was a strategy to minimize taxes (the United States taxes citizens globally regardless of residency).
 However, in a 1997 interview with Charlie Rose, Templeton asserted the Bahamas had a higher tax rate than the United States and denied he renounced his citizenship to avoid paying taxes to the United States, stating he intended to live out his life in the Bahamas and felt obligated.
-He held dual naturalised Bahamian and British citizenship and lived in the Bahamas full-time from 1968.
+He held British citizenship and lived in the Bahamas full-time from 1968.
 His neighbors included Joe Lewis, Sean Connery, Arthur Hailey, and Fahad Al Sabah.

 Uninterested in consumerism, Templeton lived relatively frugally and never flew first-class.
 A friend jokingly described Templeton as Calvinist in his approach to wealth: "He believes it's okay to make money so long as you don't enjoy it."

 On 8 July 2008, Templeton died at Doctors Hospital in Nassau, Bahamas, of pneumonia at 12:20.
 He was 95, and was survived by two of his three children, Christopher and John Templeton Jr. His daughter, Anne Dudley Templeton Zimmerman, predeceased him in 2004, dying during heart surgery.